Plain Talk About Buffets, Sideboards, Servers & Credenzas...and Huntboards

 -

-May include a hutch with open shelving or with glass front cabinets intended for displaying fine tableware
+May include a hutch (like our Barnwood Hutches) with open shelving or with glass front cabinets intended for displaying fine tableware

 -